-- 2. The Code assumes that there is no non-controlling interest for any Council subsidiaries, if Council has NCI then refer to Appendix H and AASB 12 for disclosure guidance. - Where significant restrictions exist in relation to subsidiaries, the financial statements should disclose: - a) details of the restrictions - b) the nature and extent to which protective rights of non-controlling interests can significantly restrict the entity's ability to access or use the assets and settle the liabilities of the group (such as when a parent is obliged to settle liabilities of a subsidiary before settling its own liabilities; or approval of non-controlling interests is required, either to access the assets or to settle the liabilities of a subsidiary). - c) the carrying amount in the consolidated financial statements of the assets and liabilities to which those restrictions apply.
+2. The Code assumes that there is no non-controlling interest for any Council subsidiaries, if Council has

+- 3. Where significant restrictions exist in relation to subsidiaries, the financial statements should disclose: - a) details of the restrictions - b) the nature and extent to which protective rights of non-controlling interests can significantly restrict the entity's ability to access or use the assets and settle the liabilities of the group (such as when a parent is obliged to settle liabilities of a subsidiary before settling its own liabilities; or approval of non-controlling interests is required, either to access the assets or to settle the liabilities of a subsidiary). - c) the carrying amount in the consolidated financial statements of the assets and liabilities to which those restrictions apply.